RouninMedia/Da3SH/README.md

 Further, **WebComponents** will not work in javascript-disabled browsers.

-In contrast, if required, framework-agnostic, library-agnostic, language-agnostic **Da3SH** will allow developers to build javascript-free websites.
+In contrast, if required, framework-agnostic, library-agnostic, language-agnostic **Da3SH** will even allow developers to build javascript-free websites.